Cloud2BR-MSFTLearningHub/BlobFileUpload-SummaryTool/instructions/6_SetupFunctionApp.md

 7. **Review and Create**:
    - Review all the configurations you have made.
    - Click `Create` to deploy your Function App.

-8. **Create a Function**:
+## Create a Function

 - Once the Function App is created, navigate to it in the Azure portal.
 - Select `Functions` from the left-hand menu, then click `+ Add` to create a new function.
 - Choose a template (e.g., HTTP trigger) and configure the function settings.